bolt-project/bolt/docs/source/installation.rst

 To use Bolt with one of its backends, follow the instructions below.

-If you just want to play around with Bolt, try the live notebooks_ which use Docker and tmpnb_ to genreate temporary interactive notebook environments with all dependencies loaded.
+If you just want to play around with Bolt, try the live notebooks_ which use Docker and tmpnb_ to generate temporary interactive notebook environments with all dependencies loaded.
 The same notebooks are available in this repo_.

 .. _notebooks: http://try.bolt-project.org
 .. _tmpnb: https://github.com/jupyter/tmpnb